rankill/RuleOfThumb/README.md

 ### Layout - Responsive

-Mobile-first strategy was used for responsive implementation to generate a scalable architecture at the design level
+- Mobile-first strategy was used for responsive implementation to generate a scalable architecture at the design level
+- Implementation of Flexbox in general and use of CSS Grids technique for the post list box

 ### Architecture